How Sleep Affects Eczema and Psoriasis — and What to Do About It

 One of the biggest problems with eczema and psoriasis is how easily stress and sleep issues feed into each other.

-Poor sleep may increase:
+Poor sleep can increase:

 Stress hormones